linksmart/border-gateway/docs/config.md

 ```
 SINGLE_CORE=false
 ```
-by default the BGW runs multiple process for each CPU virtual core.
-This is important for scalability.
-Setting this to true will hinder scalability/performance and run the BGW on a single CPU virtual core only (it is used in `./bgw.sh dev` )
+By default the BGW runs multiple process for each CPU virtual core.
+It is important for scalability.
+Setting this to true will hinder scalability/performance and run the BGW on a single CPU virtual core only (it is used in `./bgw.sh dev`)

 ```
 DISABLE_BIND_TLS=false
 ```
-by default HTTP and MQTT Proxies bind on a TLS port, when `ENABLE_EI` is true then this becomes true and binding for MQTT and HTTP becomes not TLS as the External Interface will provide TLS termination instead.
+By default HTTP and MQTT Proxies bind on a TLS port, when `ENABLE_EI` is true then this becomes true and binding for MQTT and HTTP becomes not TLS as the External Interface will provide TLS termination instead.

-note: Configs can be set for a a single component by perpending the component prefix (i.e `HTTP_PROXY_SINGLE_CORE`)
+note: hese configs can be set for a a single component by perpending the prefix (i.e `HTTP_PROXY_SINGLE_CORE`)

 <a name="MQTT"></a>
 ### MQTT Proxy